harendra-shakya/uniswap-unwrapped/README.md

+### About Me

-I'm understanding how uniswap works and making notes with that so others can also understand
+I was understanding how uniswap works so I made some notes with that so others can also understand.
+This repo contains uniswap code and tons of notes and resources with that to understand how uniswap works.

 ### What does uniswap do?